Reckitt lifts sales view as coronavirus spurs demand for Dettol, Lysol

 He is banking on longer-term elevated use of soap and disinfectants beyond the pandemic, as well as the roll-out of products into new countries and areas, such as on public transport and in hotels.

-Reckitt shares were up nearly 2% at 0954 GMT.
+Reckitt shares were up more than 1% in afternoon trade.
 They had fallen 8% over the past three months to trade at 23 times expected 2021 earnings, a discount to European peers, according to JP Morgan Cazenove analysts.

 The company said quarterly sales on a like-for-like basis rose 13.3%.
 Analysts on average expected a 9.5% increase, according to a company-provided consensus.